spatialos/database-sync-worker/README.md

 2. Clients and workers both need to view and modify the profile based on what the player does in-game
 3. Online stores, stats services and customer services need access to the profile information

 The Database Sync Worker is built on the premise that given this data will be read and modified by SpatialOS workers, it should be presented in the same way as all other SpatialOS data - using [SpatialOS schema](https://docs.improbable.io/reference/latest/shared/schema/introduction/ ) components and commands.
-This lets you keep your game's logic using the same data models that are already established.
+This lets you keep your game's logic using already established data models.

 **The Database Sync Worker (DBSync for short) provides the ability to easily map a hierarchy of data back and forth between a database and a SpatialOS deployment's workers and clients.**

 DBSync is based on the [SpatialOS C# Worker Template](https://github.com/improbable/dotnet_core_worker/).

+## Prerequisites

+* Moderate to experienced familiarity with SpatialOS concepts, project structure and configuration. **This project is intended for developers who want to extend their existing SpatialOS project with new capabilities.**
+* Comfortable with cmd/Powershell, or bash.

 In order to use DBSync in your project, you'll need to do the following: